 The Framework of a Guitar Cable

 A guitar cable is what carries the signal from the guitar to other devices, including the preamp, amplifier, tuner, and pedal.
-A good guitar cable should send the same signal coming out of the guitar.

-The exterior design may vary with the material and manufacturing process.
+However, The exterior design may vary with the material and manufacturing process.
 Yet, each cable has the following parts.
 Take a look.

 The center part of the guitar cable is known as a conductor.
 It carries the signal or current from the instrument and enclosed by an insulation layer.
 Manufacturers mostly use “Oxygen-free copper” or “Liner-crystal copper” in the premium-quality cables.